-CORPORATE CITIZENSHIP REPORT AND PUBLIC ACCOUNTABILITY STATEMENT
+SUSTAINABILITY REPORT AND PUBLIC ACCOUNTABILITY STATEMENT

-We report on the economic, environmental and social dimensions of our products and services, operations and community activities annually in Manulife's Corporate Citizenship Report and Public Accountability Statement.
-The report details our commitment to social responsibility, environmental sustainability, excellence in business conduct and corporate governance.
-This document can be found in the Corporate Citizenship section of the Company's website at www.manulife.com/corporate-citizenship.
+We report on the economic, environmental and social dimensions of our products and services, operations and community activities annually in Manulife's Sustainability Report and Public Accountability Statement.
+The report details our sustainability strategy with a focus on our environmental, social and governance practices.
+This document can be found on the Sustainability section of the Company's website at www.manulife.com/sustainability.